-(h) Earnings per share
+(g) Earnings per share

 The Company presents basic and diluted earnings per share ("EPS") data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
-Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shares outstanding for loss attributable to ordinary shares outstanding for the effects of all potentially dilutive ordinary shares.
+Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding for the effects of all potentially dilutive ordinary shares.

-(i) Cash and cash equivalents
+(h) Cash and cash equivalents